6.1 Lab Goals

 This chapter continues to explore spatial data sources other than US Census Bureau.
 We will use the 311 Service Requests in 2023 and Parks, Medians, and Parkway Trees.

 311 data contains pertinent information related to inquiries and service requests for the City and County of Denver.
+It is aggregated, often publicly available, records of non-emergency service requests, questions, and complaints made by residents to local government through the 311 system.

 Please follow the steps below to download data, unzip it and move the data to the required folder.